 Coal Industry stacking at the 2020 Summit

-"I found myself in the climate stream with representatives of coal mining companies including Xstrata and Shell, yet not a single person from an environment Non-Government Organisation."
+"I found myself in the climate stream with representatives of coal mining companies including Xstrata and Shell, yet not a single person from an environment NGO."

 "No-one from Friends of the Earth, the Australian Conservation Foundation, Greenpeace, Climate Action Network Australia or any of the State Conservation Councils."

-We talked with Anna Rose, who sent her article to us.
-It's amongst the round-up writings from Fairfax and the Australian below.
+We contacted Anna Rose, who sent her article.
+It's amongst the round-up of writings from Fairfax and the Australian below.
 All items, as well as additional reading resources are included in the links below.

 26 April 2008 - Kevin Rudd's Canberra 2020 Summit: a photo report - "These folks seemed pretty determined to me to see things change ... there have been some signals and signs, like signing Kyoto, like some bold statements.
 They have made some big election promises, and they have set themselves up to have some expectant and watchful citizens through this 2020 process."